Mzia Amaghlobeli: A Champion for Press Freedom in Georgia

 This instigated widespread public protests across the country that continue today.
 More than 500 protestors have been arrested, and there are allegations of mistreatment and torture against at least 99 individuals.
 Journalists like Amaghlobeli have been a particular target of the regime through illegal detentions as well as legislation limiting media freedom.

-While Amaghlobeli acknowledges slapping the police officer, it was in response to police aggression, insults, and “other illegal acts” inflicted on Mzia and other protestors, according to her lawyers.
-Video of the incident shows the clash between police and people when police started arresting Amaghlobeli’s relatives.
-She can be heard asking Dgebuadze, “They are my family members—where did you take them why did you arrest them?”
-The confrontation escalated.
+While Amaghlobeli acknowledges slapping the police officer, it was only in response to police aggression and insults directed at protestors, including Mzia and her family, according to her lawyers.
+Video (see video one) of the altercation shows the police arresting Amaghlobeli’s relatives for their participation in the protest.
+She can be heard asking Police Chief Dgebuadze, “They are my family members!”

 For context, in another trial, a person who was driving with expired tags, without a license, and with an open container of alcohol slapped a police officer but only received a monetary fine and three days in detention.
-By comparison, Amaghlobeli faces seven years.
+By comparison, Amaghlobeli was held for months in detention and sentenced to two years.

 An attack on one is an attack on all